Activity: Career Planning

 We advocate to empower yourself by taking charge over what you do have control over, and adopt and integrate an adaptable mindset.

-Adaptability and positive outlook are covered in the Demonstrating Skills unit.
+Adaptability and positive outlook are covered in the Demonstrating Skills Unit.

 1. Scenario thinking